alephium/www/src/content/homepage.md

     - title: Contribute to the code
       subtitle: Alephium is open source!
       description: Start testing and report issues or contribute to the Alephium codebase.
-We would love to see your contribution integrated in the Alephium codebase!
+We would love to see your contribution integrated into the Alephium codebase!
       link:
         url: https://github.com/alephium/